 Activities will include a variety of team sports including, but not limited to: basketball, floor hockey, field hockey, lacrosse, soccer, football, ultimate frisbee, softball, and volleyball.

 912 LIFETIME ACTIVITIES

-Activities will include individual and team activities that will promote life-long healthy lifestyles including, but not limited to, badminton, racquetball, archery, golf, table tennis, pickleball, volleyball, and dance.
+Activities will include individual and team activities that will promote life-long healthy lifestyles including, but not limited to, badminton, racquetball, archery, golf, bowling, horseshoes, bocce, table tennis, and dance.